A. Elizabeth Adams

 Amy Elizabeth Adams (March 28, 1892 – February 15, 1962) was an American zoologist and professor at Mount Holyoke College.
 She also was among the first to teach college courses in experimental zoology and embryology, which were introduced in 1923.

 Early life and education

-Born in the Delaware section of Knowlton Township, New Jersey, Adams studied biology at Mount Holyoke, where she earned her bachelor's degree in 1914.
+Born in the Delaware section of Knowlton Township, New Jersey, Adams studied biology at Mount Holyoke, where she earned her bachelor's degree in zoology in 1914.
 She worked and lived with Ann Haven Morgan where they held Zoology meeting at their house.
 She worked as a laboratory aide after graduation, and continued her studies in zoology.
 She later earned a master's degree from Columbia University in 1918 and a Ph.D. from Yale University in 1923.
 The title of her thesis, first printed in 1924 in the Journal of Experimental Zoology, was 'An experimental study of the development of the mouth in the amphibian embryo.'
 Additionally Adams conducted research experiments on mice to find the reactions of endocrine glands in frogs.
 Adams also studied for a year from 1930 to 1931 at the University of Edinburgh.